 - Event announcements and venue information

-- Promotions within brick-and-mortar stores
+- Time-sensitive promotions within brick-and-mortar retail stores

 - Interactive touchscreens for information or transaction kiosks